burrowers/garble/README.md

 prints panics, fatal errors, and trace/debug info.
 All in all this can make binaries 2-5% smaller in our testing.

-Note: if `-tiny` is passed, no panics, fatal errors will ever be printed, but they can still be handled internally with `recover` as normal.
+Note: if `-tiny` is passed, no panics or fatal errors will ever be printed, but they can still be handled internally with `recover` as normal.
 In addition, the `GODEBUG` environmental variable will be ignored.